 Today, we have new APIs to take advantage of this problem and scope solutions for small parts of our code.
-Increasing Code Performance with JSLint

 About the console time API

 To solve this issue, modern browsers implemented new console functions called console.time and console.timeEnd.
 What these two functions do is allow a developer to specify a label for the console.time and console.timeEnd functions, measure the amount of time a code block between the time and timeEnd instances would need to function, and finally, show the result in a console.